-- On the lead nurture side, you most likely are bucketing by timeframe to moving in – hot, warm, and cold.
+- On the lead nurture side, you most likely are bucketing by time frame to moving in – hot, warm, and cold.

 Some of you may have more sophisticated lead scoring in place.
 Your hot and warm leads should be a enjoying a very personalized sales approach based on your discovery.

-Consider three types of promotions:
+Consider three types of senior living marketing campaigns: